-Work Projects Administration Oregon Federal Art Project collection, 1937 PDF
+Work Projects Administration Oregon Federal Art Project collection , 1937

 - United States.
 Work Projects Administration.
 Oregon